-If your business is failing, you may be able to save it by choosing to bring in an independent administrator — this is called voluntary administration.
+If your business is failing, you may be able to save it by choosing to bring in an administrator — this is called voluntary administration.

 Choosing voluntary administration